Keri Pickett: Films

+Recognition

 "She's a really truly concerned photographer and I think she does it out of her heart rather than the necessity to make money.
 And that makes a big difference.", says American photographer Fred W. McDarrah of Village Voice Newspaper of Pickett.

 Mary Ellen Mark, American photojournalist says "Keri Pickett's deeply moving photographs are a passionate statement of her devotion...
 It is rare these days to see images portrayed with such honesty."

 Michael Fallon, writer for the Minneapolis City Pages says "Pickett's photographs in general are almost a kind of performance art--a ritual act of conjuring up the greater truth that lies in wait like a serpent beneath the surface.
 Her artistic success comes perhaps from her connection to the interior lives of her subjects, or the absolute strength of her will.
 In the end, Pickett puts much more of herself into her photos than a viewer is likely to realize."